Clarrymych/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that lists all files in the current directory and the parent of the working directory and the boot directory
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we run tour script.